ramazancetinkaya/uuid/README.md

 ### UUID Version 5 (Name-Based, SHA-1)
 UUID Version 5 is similar to UUID Version 3, but uses the SHA-1 hash function instead of MD5.
 SHA-1 is a more secure hash function than MD5, making this version suitable for use in security-sensitive applications.

+### Conclusion
+Each of the different UUID versions has its own strengths and weaknesses, and the best version to use will depend on the specific requirements of the application.
+When selecting a UUID version, it is important to consider the level of uniqueness and randomness required, as well as the security implications of the chosen hash function.

 ## Features

 - Generates version 4 (random) UUIDs.